tz-dev/4_video_wall/README.md

 * each video has its own collapsible filter panel
 * the panel is opened via the 🎨 button in the title bar
-* the 🎨 button gets a subtle active state while the panel is open
 * filter values are applied per video and preserved in saved configs
 * the reset button in the panel header resets all four filter values to defaults